janw-me/disable-full-site-editing/readme.txt

 == Installation ==

 Just install the plugin and activate.
-There is a admin settings page or set the `DISABLE_FSE` constant.
+There is an admin settings page or set the `DISABLE_FSE` constant.

 == Frequently Asked Questions ==